Concept · article 04 of 18

 Historical entries don't convert.
 Switching from EUR to GBP doesn't convert your old €5.400 of revenue into £4.750.
 The number 5400 stays the number 5400 — only the symbol changes.
 If you genuinely change currencies, export your old data first.

-This is a deliberate decision — live forex conversion of historical numbers would be confusing and would never match what was actually deposited at the time.
-The clean pattern: export old data in the original currency, then switch.
+No — historical entries don't convert when you switch currency.
+The number 5400 stays 5400; only the symbol changes, so old €5.400 of revenue simply reads as £5.400.
+This is deliberate: live forex conversion of past numbers would be confusing and would never match what was actually deposited at the time.
+The clean pattern is to export your old data in the original currency first, then switch.

 Was this article helpful?